reach-sh/reach-lang/docs/src/frontend/index.md

 ```

 This code creates an account, and then funds that account with 100000 units from a private faucet.
-This is used in cases where funding from a normal faucet is difficult or impossible, such as testing large token quantities.
+This is used in cases where funding from a normal faucet is difficult or impossible, such as when using large token quantities.

 ---
 @{ref("js", "canFundFromFaucet")}